jimwins/titi/docs/configuration.rst

 PDO object access
 ^^^^^^^^^^^^^^^^^

-Should it ever be necessary, the PDO object used by Idiorm may be accessed directly through ``ORM::get_db()``, or set directly via ``ORM::set_db()``.
+Should it ever be necessary, the PDO object used by Titi may be accessed directly through ``ORM::get_db()``, or set directly via ``ORM::set_db()``.
 This should be an unusual occurance.